-- Bogstads and Boe-Olsen: Men and women live on the same floors (in same-gender apartments).
+- Bogstad Apartments (and Boe-Olsen, which are currently offline): Men and women live on the same floors (in same-gender apartments).

-What housing options do you have for folks who might not fit into the gender binary?
+What housing options do you have for those who might not fit into the gender binary?

-Residence Life works closely with students who are transgender, non-binary, or are simply unsure how they might navigate the on-campus housing environment.
+Residence Life works closely with students who are transgender or who are simply unsure how they might navigate the on-campus housing environment.
+Residence Life also wants to be mindful and work closely with students who might have special housing considerations related to a student’s religious or cultural practices.
 In general, we want students to live where they feel the safest and most comfortable.
 Contact our office so we can best assist and support you.

 Are the residence hall rooms furnished?

-All rooms are furnished with beds, mattresses and mattress covers, dressers, closets, desks or study tables, chairs, window coverings and telephones.
-While all of the college furnishings must remain in the room for the entire year, you can add some of your own small pieces of furniture as space allows.
+All rooms are furnished with beds, mattresses, dressers, closets, desks or study tables, chairs, and window coverings.
+While all of the college furnishings must remain in the room for the entire year, you can add some of your own small pieces of furniture as space allows

-What should I bring with me for my room?
+What should I bring with me to my room?

 Are the residence halls open during academic breaks?

 All halls remain open during breaks in the academic year.
-Students living in the traditional residence halls who wish to stay during Winter Break must apply and are charged a $14/night Winter Accommodations fee.
-Please note that dining options and student programming are often limited over breaks.
+Students living in the traditional residence halls who wish to stay during winter break must apply and are charged a $15/night Winter Accommodations fee.
+Please note that dining options and student programming are often limited during breaks.